jnozzi/cocoadev.com/markdown/QuickAutoreleaseQuestion.md

 *
 (Quote)
 Someone said:"*Yeah...
-I can't find this information at all in General/MemoryManagement.
+I can't find this information at all in MemoryManagement.
 The problem with it is that all of them say this: "autoreleasing an object releases it sometime in the future".*"

 I actually think that "autoreleasing an object releases it sometime in the future" is the best way to explain autorelease !!
 It will be released in the future...
 What is the future?
-Well, the future is not now, i.e. not in this method (to be more precise: the next time you have [pool release] where pool is an General/NSAutoreleasePool).
+Well, the future is not now, i.e. not in this method (to be more precise: the next time you have [pool release] where pool is an NSAutoreleasePool).
 So beyond that, you don't know and should not assume anything.
 *

 Hm, ok.
 I have to say this answer would make autorelease pretty useless to me.
 I don't know, but I don't feel safe using something that will be release *some time* in the (near) future.
 Maybe my code works on my machine, but will it also work on a slower machine?
 Or a faster one?